AfterShip/challenge/README.md

 #### The worker should:
 Scale horizontally (can run in more than 1 process in many different machines)

+## FAQ
+- `consumer worker` is the script to take the job from the queue, in this case is the scraper to get the exchange rate.
+- `seed` is the first data input, say HKD to USD to the queue.
+- `producer worker` is used to `SEED` the data only, it is optional in this challenge.
+- If you don't have xe.com api key, use your own way to get the answer.

 ## How it work?
 ---

 1. Seed your job in beanstalkd, tube_name = your_github_username

-##### Sample beanstalk payload for getting HKD to USD currency, you can use any format or content to fit your need.
+##### Sample beanstalk payload for getting HKD to USD currency, you can use any format or modify the payload to fit your need.
 ```
 {
   "from": "HKD",